NEWS

 Indeed, a usability focus has been placed on the cabin which offers three or four seats in a 2+1 or 2+2 arrangement, two digital instrument dials, touchscreen infotainment with smartphone mirroring and six toggle switches which appear to be shared with the Seven.
 The interior design of the concept is minimalist and open, with big windows and light materials adding to the sense of space.
 Alcantara is found on the dashboard and the carbon fibre seats of the show car, with perforations that look like Mercedes-Benz stars when viewed from the right angle.

-I knew that the Project V was more than just a show car when it was revealed in 2023, and with the news of Yamaha joining the programme to develop a new powertrain, it appears that the car has indirectly been confirmed for production.
+I knew that the Project V was more than just a show car when it was revealed in 2023, and with the news of Yamaha joining the programme to develop a new powertrain, and XING to supply the batteries, it appears that the car has indirectly been confirmed for production.
 Caterham said: “The collaboration with Yamaha will not only deliver a powertrain to match the expectations of what an all-new Caterham should be, but confidently accelerate the delivery of Project V to the market.”

 That sounds pretty nailed on to me.
 With the first prototype set to be complete in mid 2025, I estimate that we’ll see a production ready version of the Project V in 2026, ahead of market introduction in 2027.
 While the silent sports car market is yet to mature, it is set to grow rapidly with the electric Alpine A110, Lotus Type 135 and Porsche Boxster all set to launch in the next three years - and that’s before MG decide whether to put the gorgeous Cyber GTS Concept into production.
 In fact, there may even be an in-house option as Caterham presented the battery-powered EV Seven just days after announcing the Project V.